3MAH/3mah.github.io/_pages/simcoon.md

   - Python
   - parameter identification
   - genetic algorithm
-excerpt: "Simcoon is a free, open-source C++ library for simulating multiphysics systems, with emphasis on constitutive modeling for heterogeneous materials."
+excerpt: "simcoon is a free, open-source C++ library for simulating multiphysics systems, with emphasis on constitutive modeling for heterogeneous materials."
 intro:
   - image_path: /assets/images/logo_simcoon/simcoon_logo_text.png
-    excerpt: 'Simcoon is a scientific library built to facilitate the analysis of mechanics of materials.
+    excerpt: 'simcoon is a scientific library built to facilitate the analysis of mechanics of materials.
 It provides a C++ API with Python bindings, designed to help researchers implement modern material behavior models for Finite Element Analysis packages.
 Built on Armadillo and FTensor for high-performance tensor operations.'
     url: "https://3mah.github.io/simcoon-docs/"
     btn_label: "View Documentation"
     btn_class: "btn--primary"